andrewapple/andrewapple/README.md

 Here are a couple of those things:

-1. [GoFullSando](https://gofullsando.netlify.app) – Create and export your very own Brandon Sanderson reading list. 📚
+1. <a href="https://gofullsando.netlify.app" target="_blank">GoFullSando</a> – Create and export your very own Brandon Sanderson reading list. 📚
-2. [Caranova](https://caranova.app) – Convert longform text posts into exportable cards for social media. ✍️
+2. <a href="https://caranova.app" target="_blank">Caranova</a> – Convert longform text posts into exportable cards for social media. ✍️

 <!--
 🧙‍♂️ The ability to turn what I see in my head into a real life tool that solves a problem is the best.